 Leveraging Facebook may lead to an easiness between you and your clients that can allow for better communication and even generate referrals.

-The trick to using Facebook as an advisor is to make sure you have a separate business profile.
+The trick to using Facebook as a financial professional is to make sure you have a separate business profile.
 Keep your personal page—the one where you post pictures of your kids’ first day of school and ask for recommendations for local painters for your kitchen remodel—personal.
 Your business profile, however, should be public.
-Then you can send invitations to like and follow your page to clients, prospects, and colleagues.
+Then you can send invitations to follow your page to clients, prospects, and colleagues.
 With a public business page, you will be easily searchable, so not only will you be able to reach out to prospects, but they will also be able to find you.

-Facebook offers the ability to comment on posts or share content you find interesting, which is an easy way to start a conversation with your followers.
+Facebook offers the ability to comment on posts or share content you find interesting with your followers.
+Sharing and posting content is an easy way to start a conversation with your followers.

-Imagine your advisor page has 200 followers on Facebook.
+Imagine you have 200 followers on Facebook.
 You share a short piece about retirement on your page.
-Even if a small percentage of your followers, let’s say 25 individuals, choose to share that post with their followers, your exposure has increased exponentially and at no cost to you.
+Even if a small percentage of your followers, let’s say 25 individuals, chooses to share that post with their followers, your exposure has increased exponentially and at no cost to you.

 What to Post on Facebook and How Often to Post It

 As with LinkedIn, you want to be thoughtful about posting frequency.
 While you can post on Facebook more frequently than LinkedIn without coming across as a spammer, three thoughtful posts per week are more effective than three slapdash posts per day.
 If it fits within your firm’s policies, you can pepper in some more personal content on Facebook, too.
-Give your clients a sense of you as a person, not just an advisor.
+Give your clients a sense of you as a person, not just a financial professional.

 Facebook is the most used social media platform in the United States.
-More than two-thirds of Americans are on Facebook, and most of them log on daily.6 To grow your business, you should consider being one of them (if your company allows it).
+Sixty-nine percent of US adults are on Facebook, and most of them log on daily.3 To grow your business, you should consider being one of them (within your company’s guidelines, of course).

 What Is Twitter?